elitalon/elitalon.github.io/_posts/2023-11-04-enums-java-vs-swift.md

 print(card.cashback(for: 15)) // 0.1125
 ```

-Note how in both examples above we get the same behaviour regardless of the underlying enumeration constant: we multiply `amount` by the corresponding `cashbackRate`.
+Note how in both examples above we get the same behaviour regardless of the underlying enumeration constant: `amount` is multiplied by the corresponding `cashbackRate`.
 But what if we wanted a different behaviour for each case?

 In Swift there's no other way but switching over `self`: